seereason/mtl-unleashed/README.md

     instance MonadStates Foo m => MonadStates Foo (StateT Baz m) where get = lift get
       put s = lift $ put s

+The implementation of a similar Readers instance shows where we must resolve an ambiguity that would not bother us with MonadReader:

     instance MonadReaders Foo m => MonadReaders Foo (ReaderT Bar m) where ask = lift ask